kaylumah/hosting/_site/_posts/2022-06-06-launch-settings.md

 Done...
 ```

 We also generate a project from the `webapi template`.
-We leave it as-is, so it looks like this.
+We slightly modify it so it contains a second profile, so it looks like this.

 ```json
 {